 In this article, we suggest that phosphorene is a very suitable material for direct observing the OHE in 2D materials.
 It is a centrosymmetric semiconductor with a sizeable direct band gap at the $\Gamma$ point of the 2D BZ \cite{Symmetry-Phosphorene-PhysRevB.90.115439, Phosphorne-SpectraStrain-PhysRevLett.112.176801, Phosphorene-Spectra-strain-PhysRevB.94.085417,Phosphorene-ModelRudenko-PhysRevB.89.201408, Paulo-Fabian-PhysRevB.100.115203} that does not host VHE.
 In the absence of reasonably strong electric fields, applied perpendicularly to the layer, it behaves as an ordinary insulator and shows no spin Hall effect (SHE) within its band gap \cite{ElectricField-Fazzio-Zunger-doi:10.1021/nl5043769}.
 The spin-orbit interaction in phosphorene is extremely weak \cite{Popovic2015, Avsar2017} and consequently it also displays negligible SHE in the metallic regime in comparison with the OHE, as we shall see later.
 Symmetry prevents the appearance of the magneto-electric effect in phosphorene, even in the presence of strain \cite{Hu-SymmetriesPolarization-doi:10.1021/acs.nanolett.6b04630}.

 Here, we have performed density functional theory (DFT) calculations combined with linear-response theory to analyze the OH response in phosphorene.
-Our calculations show that phosphorene exhibit sizeable anisotropic OH conductivities that change sign for in-plane electric fields applied along the armchair ($\hat{x}$) and zigzag ($\hat{y}$) cartesian directions depicted in Fig. \ref{fig:fig1}.
-These features hold in the presence of moderate in-plane strain and perpendicularly applied electrical fields along $\hat{z}$.
-We also show that the perpendicular electric field allows the occurrence of a current-induced orbital magnetization in the plane of phosphorene.
+Our calculations show that phosphorene exhibit sizeable anisotropic OH conductivities that change sign for in-plane electric fields applied along the armchair ($\hat{x}$) and zigzag ($\hat{y}$) Cartesian directions depicted in Fig. \ref{fig:fig1}.
+These features persist in the presence of moderate in-plane deformation and of electric fields applied perpendicular to the monolayer, i.e., along $\hat{z}$.
+Furthermore, we show that the presence of perpendicular electric fields may lead to the appearance of a current-induced orbital magnetization oriented parallel the phosphorene layer.